Child Care COVID-19 Guidance

 Get Started in Child Care

 The Johnson County Department of Health and Environment's Child Care Licensing division works with all child care facilities in Johnson County.
-According to Kansas Child Care Licensing Law, anyone providing care for children other than those related by blood, marriage, or adoption, must be licensed with the Kansas Department of Health and Environment.
+According to the Kansas Child Care Licensing Law, anyone providing care for children other than those related by blood, marriage, or adoption, must be licensed with the Kansas Department of Health and Environment.

 As of July 1, 2017, these classes are required before becoming a child care provider: